jon-harper/OmniBox/docs/assembly_v2/psu_wiring.md

 | Fork connectors, 14-16 awg, female insulated  | 1    |                                     |
 | Spade connectors, 14-16 awg, insulated        | 3    |                                     |

-!!! important
-    For this example, we will use red wires for the power switch and use them for the *line* run from the power socket to switch to PSU (normally labeled 'L' on the PSU).

-    If you are using black wires, connect the *neutral* (N) terminals with the crimped wires instead.

-!!! caution
-    Be careful of polarity and check your work!

-!!! note
-    IEC sockets typically ship with short wires with precrimped connectors attached.
-If yours is not pre-wired, you will need two additional wires for the other poles of the IEC socket.

-    Preparing and installing these wires is beyond the scope of this guide.

 ### Directions